yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 - This action is offline, so concurrent DMLs should not be performed while an alter column type operation is happening.
 - The action creates an entirely new table under the hood, and concurrent DMLs won’t be reflected in the new table which can lead to correctness issues.
-- This action is not compatible with: partitioned tables, tables with rules, tables with CDC streams and tables with foreign key columns.
+- This action is not compatible with: partitioned tables, tables with rules, and tables with CDC streams .
 - If the operation fails, it is possible that the existing table is renamed in DocDB.
 This leads to no functional issues, but may reflect in the YB admin panel.
 - If the operation fails, a new dangling table can continue to exist if DDL atomicity is not enabled.
+- Altering the data type of a foreign key column is not supported.

 Example: